 15:48 So, he took it home, and after two weeks, he phones me, and he said, "Doctor, you're not going to believe this."
 I said, "What?"
 He said, "It's gone."
 I said, "What's gone?"
 I thought maybe the mirror box was gone.
 (Laughter) He said, "No, no, no, you know this phantom I've had for the last 10 years?
 It's disappeared."
 And I said -- I got worried, I said, my God, I mean I've changed this guy's body image, what about human subjects, ethics and all of that?
 And I said, "Derek, does this bother you?"
 He said, "No, last three days, I've not had a phantom arm and therefore no phantom elbow pain, no clenching, no phantom forearm pain, all those pains are gone away.
 But the problem is I still have my phantom fingers dangling from the shoulder, and your box doesn't reach."
 (Laughter) "So, can you change the design and put it on my forehead, so I can, you know, do this and eliminate my phantom fingers?"
 He thought I was some kind of magician.

 16:38 Now, why does this happen?
 It's because the brain is faced with tremendous sensory conflict.
 It's getting messages from vision saying the phantom is back.
-On the other hand, there's no appropriate reception, muscle signals saying that there is no arm, right?
+On the other hand, there's no proprioception, muscle signals saying that there is no arm, right?
 And your motor command saying there is an arm, and, because of this conflict, the brain says, to hell with it, there is no phantom, there is no arm, right?
-It goes into a sort of denial -- negates the signals.
+It goes into a sort of denial -- it gates the signals.
 And when the arm disappears, the bonus is, the pain disappears because you can't have disembodied pain floating out there, in space.
 So, that's the bonus.

 17:11 Now, this technique has been tried on dozens of patients by other groups in Helsinki, so it may prove to be valuable as a treatment for phantom pain, and indeed, people have tried it for stroke rehabilitation.
 Stroke you normally think of as damage to the fibers, nothing you can do about it.
 But, it turns out some component of stroke paralysis is also learned paralysis, and maybe that component can be overcome using mirrors.
 This has also gone through clinical trials, helping lots and lots of patients.